 College Program Hours Required for Full- Time Status

 Arts and Sciences

 M.S. in Justice Administration 6

 M.A. in Humanities 6

 Ph.D. in Humanities 6

 Bible

 M.A.
 (Biblical Studies) 6

 M.A. in Christian Ministry 6

+M.A. in Family Life Ministry 6

 Master of Philosophy 6

 Ph.D. in Biblical Studies 6

 Master of Theology 6

 Business

 Executive Master of Business Administration 6

 Executive M.S. in Management 6

 Education

 M.Ed. in Curriculum and Instruction 6

-M.Ed. in Elementary Education (Traditional Class A) 6 M.Ed. in Elementary Education (Alternative A) 6 M.S. in Counseling 6 M.Ed. in School Counseling 6 M.A. in Christian Counseling/Family Ministry 6 Health Sciences MA/MS in Speech- Language Pathology 10 Master of Science in Physician Assistant Studies
+M.Ed. in Elementary Education (Traditional 6

+Class A)

+M.Ed. in Elementary Education (Alternative A) 6

+M.S. in Counseling 6

+M.Ed. in School Counseling 6

+Health Sciences

+MA/MS in Speech- Language Pathology 10

+Master of Science in Physician Assistant Studies 6

+Doctor of Physical Therapy 6